lucasvr/hdf5-udf/INSTALL.md

 ## Debian and Ubuntu

-The HDF5-UDF package and the syscall_intercept dependency are both hosted on a PPA repository.
+The HDF5-UDF package is hosted on a PPA repository.
 Please run the following commands to include that PPA on the list of sources searched by `apt`:

 ```
 $ apt install -y wget gnupg